 11. Salem Al Mutawa Mosque, Khor Fakkan, Sharjah

 This popular mosque features on the Dh5 bill and is said to be one of the oldest mosques in the UAE after the historic Al Badiyah Mosque in Fujairah.
 Placed 20 meters from the coast of Khor Fakkan, this mosque is known for its simplistic style and design.

 12. King Faisal Mosque, Sharjah

-One of the largest mosque in Sharjah which can accommodate close to 17,000 people.
+One of the best things to do in Sharjah is to visit one of the largest mosques in the city that can accommodate close to 17,000 people.
 It is named after King Faisal bin Abdul Aziz Al Saud, who was the former ruler of the Kingdom of Saudi Arabia.
 This beautiful mosque was built in the year 1984 in the heart of Sharjah over a sprawling area of 12,000 square meters and is easily accessible.
 The mosque hosts lectures at night during each Ramadan on how to pray, Hadith, Fiqh, and Aqidah.
 This beautiful mosque features three floors and a basement that is dedicated to the Women’s mosque and its own library.
 The ground and 1st floors are dedicated to the Men’s mosque, while the 2nd floor features a 7,000 book Library and offices of the Sharjah Department of Islamic Affairs and Awqaf.